devanshi-gupta-23/SQL-Mobile-manufacturer-data-analysis/README.md

 MS SQL Server

 # DataSet:
 Dataset is provided in a sql file.
-We just have to Excecute it and all the 6 tables will be created inside the database db_SQLCaseStudies.
+We just have to Excecute it and all the 6 tables will be created inside the database db_SQLCaseStudies.<br/>
 The 6 Tables are:
 1) DIM_DATE
 2) DIM_MANUFACTURER